Program Contact: Tracy Wall 203-582-8212 or Ken Kosior 203-582-3931

 Professional DPT Program Requirements

-Clinical education is a vital component of physical therapy student education and is a significant part of the physical therapy curriculum at Quinnipiac University.
-Clinical education experiences occur through both integrated and full-time clinical experiences in a variety of settings throughout the country.
+Experiential learning is a vital component of physical therapy student education and is a significant part of the physical therapy curriculum at Quinnipiac University.
+Experiential learning experiences occur through both integrated and full-time clinical experiences in a variety of settings throughout the country.
 Placement in specific settings, locations and clinical facilities is not ever guaranteed and individual student assignment occurs at the discretion of the faculty.
 Students may be required to travel for clinical assignments.
 All associated housing and travel costs are the responsibility of the student.
+Students must be in good academic standing to participate in experiential learning.

-All DPT students must be aware that there are additional requirements necessary to participate in scheduled clinical affiliations.
-Specific health requirements, including but not limited to: titers for mumps, measles and rubella, varicella and hepatitis B, annual physical exams, two-step PPDs, flu shots, current CPR certification and other mandates must be completed within the time frame established by the clinical site at which a student has been placed.
+There are additional requirements necessary to participate in scheduled clinical affiliations.
+Specific health requirements, including but not limited to titers for mumps, measles and rubella, varicella and hepatitis B, annual physical exams, two-step PPDs, flu shots, current CPR certification and other mandates must be completed within the time frame established by the clinical site at which a student has been placed.
 In addition, criminal background check updates and drug testing also may be required.
 These mandates are facility-specific and change frequently without notice.
 Quinnipiac University has no authority over any clinical facilities’ protocols.
 Students must comply with what is required at their specific clinical affiliation.

 Technical Standards and Essential Requirements